jinghuahe123/DSOC/README.md

 If an event contains a keyword that has been set, DSOC will route that event to the specified target, so that the 'SENDTO: ' header is not always required.

+Once these are filled out, run the program a third time to start it.

 To Quit the program, press the sequence of keys: **Ctrl+Shift+Q**

 ## Error Codes